kalyan926/FineTuning-using-QLORA/README.md

 Low-Rank Adaptation (LoRA) is a technique that inserts trainable low-rank matrices into the transformer linear layers of the model.
 These adapters allow the model to learn task-specific adjustments without modifying the original weights, which remain frozen.
 The PEFT library facilitates the integration of LoRA into the LLAMA2 model, providing a flexible and efficient mechanism for fine-tuning.

-**Meta-LLaMA/Llama-2-7b**, originally 28GB in size at 32-bit precision, requires an additional 140GB of RAM for traditional fine-tuning methods, which is impractical on medium-sized GPUs.
-After quantization and applying LORA to the model, its size reduces to 4GB.
-The number of trainable parameters constitutes only 0.15% of the total, as depicted in the figure below.
-Moreover, the model now only requires an additional 20GB of RAM, totaling 24GB, making it feasible to run on a single GPU.This shows the effectiveness of QLORA in improving efficiency and resource utilization.
+**Meta-LLaMA/Llama-2-7b**, originally 28GB in size at 32-bit precision, requires an additional 140GB of RAM for traditional fine-tuning methods totaling 168GB, which is impractical on medium-sized GPUs.After quantization and applying LORA to the model, its size reduces from 28GB to 4GB and the number of trainable parameters constitutes only 0.15% of the total, as depicted in the figure below.
+Which implies 0.105 billion(7*0.15%) trainable parameters form LORA layers and they contribute additionally 2.1GB (0.105*20) assuming only 0.15% of activations are stored using gradient checkpoint(otherwise it would take 57.26 GB (0.105*12+7*8)),totaling 6.1GB only during training making it feasible to run on a single GPU.This shows the effectiveness of QLORA in improving efficiency and resource utilization.

 ![alt text](images/model_size.png)